Ph.D., English and American Literature, Johns Hopkins University, 1999

 B.A./M.A., Political Science and Humanities, with Honors in the Humanities, 1992

-Prof. Hungerford is the incoming editor of the Norton Anthology of American Literature, Volume E, “Literature Since 1945.”
-Her reviewing and public media work includes regular review essays on contemporary fiction in the Yale Review and occasional contributions to the Huffington Post, DoubleX.com, and radio programs on NPR.
-She serves as the Master of Morse College at Yale University, where she lives with her family.
+Her reviewing and public media work includes review essays on contemporary fiction in the Yale Review and occasional contributions to online forums and radio programs on NPR.

---“Religion and the Twentieth-Century American Novel,” in The Cambridge History of the American Novel, ed.
-Leonard Caputo, Clare Ebby and Benjamin Reiss (Cambridge University Press, forthcoming 2010)
+–“Religion and the Twentieth-Century American Novel,” in The Cambridge History of the American Novel, ed.
+Leonard Caputo, Clare Ebby and Benjamin Reiss (Cambridge University Press, 2010).

---Recent book reviews of Colson Whitehead’s Sag Harbor, Denis Johnson’s Tree of Smoke, and Margaret Atwood’s The Year of the Flood have appeared in The Yale Review and DoubleX.com.
+–Book reviews of Colson Whitehead’s Sag Harbor, Denis Johnson’s Tree of Smoke, Edward P. Jones’s All Aunt Hagar’s Children, and Margaret Atwood’s The Year of the Flood have appeared in The Yale Review and DoubleX.com.

 UNDERGRADUATE COURSES: Literature Now; Four American Writers Since 1940; American Literature Since 1945 (lecture course); Introduction to the Study of American Literature; Holocaust and Literature, 1950 to the Present; Introduction to Literary Study; What Haunts America?

-GRADUATE COURSES: Postmodern Fiction, Postmodern Theory; Post-1945 American Fiction, The Teaching of English
+GRADUATE COURSES: Networked Solitude; Postmodern Fiction, Postmodern Theory; Post-1945 American Fiction, The Teaching of English

 Radio interview “Remembering J. D. Salinger”: www.onpointradio.org/2010/01/remembering-j-d-salinger?autostart=true